BuildingLogiX/DataLynX/docs/concepts/basix-ontology.md

 ---

-## 🧪 7.
+## 🧪 6.
 Validation & Health Checking

 The BasiX layer validates:

-- **Missing required points**
 - **Invalid or missing units** ⚠️
-- Out-of-range values
-- Faulted statuses
 - Inconsistent enumerations

 **Critical**: All points mapped to BasiX profiles must have proper units.
 Missing or incorrect units will prevent device publishing to BDX.